-When choosing an engagement ring think long term.
+When choosing a bespoke engagement ring think long term.

-The bit that we are focusing on here, is about suitability for an engagement ring, versus suitability as a dress ring.
-It's being worn over a 30/40/50 year period.
-So it has got to feel comfortable, last, and retain it's looks.
+The bit that we are focusing on is the suitability of certain ring designs for an engagement ring when they are actually a dress ring.
+An engagement ring might be worn over a 30/40/50 year period.
+So it has got to be durable and feel comfortable, while retaining it's looks.

 Nice people can sell inappropriate jewellery

 Just because somebody is helpful and friendly doesn't mean they know everything about jewellery design, wear and manufacturing.
 (Sometimes, that sentence may end with 'anything about ..' depends where you go.)

 There are good ring designs that look amazing out there.
 They just aren't all made to be worn daily.

 The engagement ring is like a pair of shoes.
 There are different shoes for different functions.
 Some are built for comfort, sport or protection.
 Others for glitz or special occasions.

 A day in glam heels may cripple you or wear them out with all the pounding they are going to get.
 It's why so many women have a pair of trainers under their desk!
 There are lots of pretty ring designs out there, that don't fit the "can wear daily" category, they aren't made for it.
 All that happens is that over time they just look rather battered, missing stones, nothing like when they were new.

 In our opinion, these are the the things to avoid for everyday (aka engagement) rings;